 To avoid time consuming clarification requests from the TGA please follow the checklist below before submitting your SAS Category B application.

-Doctors wanting to learn more about available medicinal cannabis products and submit a SAS Category B application can now do so via the CannabisAccess site.
+Doctors wanting to learn more about available medicinal cannabis products and submit a SAS Category B application can now do so via the CA Clinics.

-The TGA also provides an online tool for assessing different access pathways.
+The Therapeutic Goods Administration (TGA) also provides an online tool for assessing different access pathways.

 Using a Telehealth model, our 15 minute screening appointments provide a quick and convenient way to assess the suitability of a patient’s condition for treatment prior to discussing options with their own doctor.